holywyvern/hs/README.md

 # Humming Script
-Humming script contains a collection of modular pieces in c, to create an interpeted language
+Humming script contains a collection of modular pieces in c, to create an interpreted language

 ## Files included